All Episodes

 This is a perpetuation of a contemptible lie.

-It is uh former FISA judges have even said that the policy is totally legal and that Bush has done nothing different than the previous president.
+Former FISA judges have even said that the policy is totally legal and that Bush has done nothing different than the previous president.

-But that's that's beside the point.
+But that's beside the point.

-For Jack Cafferty uh and a lot of others in the drive-by media.
+The point is, note how easy it is for Jack Cafferty and a lot of others in the drive-by media.

-By the way, I think this uh no proof of secret CIA prisons belongs in the drive-by media morgue.
+By the way, I think this no proof of secret CIA prisons belongs in the drive-by media morgue.

-We've established a drive-by media morgue at Rush Limbaugh.com.
+We've established a drive-by media morgue at rushlimbaugh.com.

-But there are those who hold the view because it's it's rooted and founded in some sort of inexplicable rage and hatred.
+But there are those who hold the view because it's rooted and founded in some sort of inexplicable rage and hatred.

-Bretton Atlanta, I'm glad you uh waited.
+Bretton, Atlanta, I'm glad you waited.

-You're on open line Friday.
+You're on Open Line Friday.

 Hi.